New Hampshire Championships Regatta

-F. Junior-Novice - In grammar school, high school or prep school as of September, 2009 and summer or fall of 2009 is first season rowing.
+F. Junior-Novice - In grammar school, high school or prep school as of September, 2010 and summer or fall of 2010 is their first season rowing.

 G. To qualify for a separate division, every rower in a 4 must qualify and seven out of eight in an 8 must qualify.
 (Coxes are exempt from qualifying and may also be of either sex).

 H. There are no separate heavyweight or lightweight divisions